General Info

 Managing Services

 Services are built as microservices which can be started, stopped or instantiated.
 Services Rules documentation has been added to explain some background.
 Read this carefully to avoid unwanted behavior.
-For details of each service see the Services documentation.
+See Start Infinite Scale With Defined Services for details about how to start Infinite Scale with a defined set of services.

 List Available Services